viktorbrenek/svg-to-png-to-woff/README.md

 ## 📝 Current problems

-a) For now the generated icon-types.ts is generated backwards from Z to A. However it is an easy fix with VS Code command "sort ascending" if you really need it to be from A to Z.

-b) All source icons must have the same size.
+A) All source icons must have the same size.
 For example 24x24 (tested).
 If there is a different size in one of your icons, it can create unwanted elements in such icon.

+B) Note: Fantasticon does not handle sorting of special European characters (e.g. š, č, ch, ž) correctly.
+As a result, icons with such names might be ordered unexpectedly.
+To avoid potential issues, it's recommended to stick to basic Latin characters when naming your icons.

 ## 📝 Notes